 How to use coconut sugar:

-Use coconut sugar in your favorite recipes, for it measures just like sugar!
-It’s a bit more coarse than refined sugar, but that is okay.
-Add the amount of sugar that is called for in a recipe to your food processor and give it a whirl until you get the desired texture.
+Use coconut sugar in your favorite recipes, for it measures just like traditional sugar.
+It’s a bit more coarse than refined sugar, but that’s okay.
+Add the amount of sugar called for in a recipe to your food processor and give it a whirl until you get the desired texture.

 Or you can dissolve the coconut sugar in the liquids called for in the recipe.
 However, dissolving the sugar is not recommended when making a recipe that calls for “creaming” ingredients together — like for cakes or cookies.

-You can even make a confectioner’s sugar substitute quite quickly!
+You can even make a confectioner’s sugar substitute with coconut sugar quite quickly.
 For every cup of coconut sugar, add one tablespoon of arrowroot powder and blend until smooth in a clean coffee grinder or high-powered food processor.
-While this process will never result in as white or silky sugar as commercially produced powdered sugar, it’s a much more healthful solution.
+While this process will never result in a blend as white or as silky as commercially produced powdered sugar, it’s a much more healthful solution.

 5. Maple Syrup

-Maple syrup is an outstanding source of manganese, and contains calcium, potassium, and zinc.
-(7) Rich with antioxidants, this all-natural sweetener helps to neutralize free radicals and reduce oxidative damage.
+Maple syrup is an outstanding source of manganese and contains calcium, potassium and zinc.
+(8) Rich with antioxidants, this all-natural sweetener helps to neutralize free radicals and reduce oxidative damage.
 Select darker, Grade B maple syrups, as they contain more beneficial antioxidants than the lighter syrups.
-(8)
+(9)

 How to use maple syrup:

 Maple syrup is heat stable, so you can use it in virtually any application.
 Add it to marinades, glazes or sauces and use for baking.
 Use it to sweeten homemade granola and your morning coffee or tea.

 For a glaze for cookies or cakes, heat until just barely simmering and add the coconut-powdered sugar from above.
 Stir until smooth, allow to cool to room temperature and then drizzle away!